AngelesVillagrana/nosql-challenge/README.md

 ## Overview

-This repository contains two Jupyter Notebooks designed to help you set up and analyze NoSQL databases, specifically using MongoDB.
+This repository contains two Jupyter Notebooks designed to help to set up and analyze NoSQL databases, specifically using MongoDB.
 The notebooks included are:

 1. `NoSQL_setup_starter.ipynb`
 2. `NoSQL_analysis_starter.ipynb`